vaginessa/Lineage-Aircrack/README.md

 ## Legal

-It is illegal to use this application against networks for which you don't have permission.
+It is illegal to use this project against networks for which you don't have permission.
 You can use it only on your network or a network that you are authorized to.
 Using software that uses a network adapter in promiscuous mode may be considered illegal even without actively using it against someone.
 I am not responsible for how you use this application and any damages you may cause.